kenji-ks/kenji-ks.github.io/essays/final-project-idea.md

 ## Beyond the Basics:

 Allow students to rate bathrooms and edit/remove reviews that they have posted.
-Notify students when the bathroom is being cleaned (through notifications or yellow mark) Upvote/thumbs up system
+Notify students when the bathroom is being cleaned (through notifications or yellow mark).
+Upvote/thumbs up system.
-Report system for reviews that violate guidelines Notify students that their review has been popular
+Report system for reviews that violate guidelines.
+Notify students that their review has been popular.